Workers Affected by California Drought to Receive Temporary Employment

 As President Obama said on a visit to Fresno, Calif., last year, “California is our biggest economy, California is our biggest agricultural producer, so what happens here matters to every working American, right down to the cost of food that you put on your table.”
 That’s why the administration has announced new actions and investments of more than $110 million — of which this NDWG is part — to support workers, farmers and rural communities suffering from drought and to combat wildfires.
 This builds on the more than $190 million that agencies across the federal government have invested to support drought-stricken communities so far this year.

-National Dislocated Worker Grants are part of the secretary of labor’s discretionary fund.
+National Dislocated Worker Grants are part of the secretary of labor’s discretionary fund (The link to the National Dislocated Worker Grants webpage is not longer available 7/5/18).
 The department awards the grant based on a state’s ability to meet specific guidelines.

 Source: US Department of Labor